GSG Excellence Awards

 Nominations for Excellence Award Application

-For any student excellence award, a graduate student currently enrolled in a degree program at the University of Cincinnati may self-nominate or be nominated by the nominee’s advisor or designee.
+For any student excellence award, a graduate student currently enrolled in a degree program at the University of Cincinnati may self-nominate or be nominated by the nominee’s advisor.
 Emphasis should be placed primarily on achievements made while the graduate student is present at the University of Cincinnati.

-Please fill out the Excellence Award nomination form to nominate an individual or a Graduate Student Association (link), by selecting the appropriate category of award within the nomination form.
+Please fill out the Excellence Award nomination form to nominate an individual or a Graduate Student Association by 5 P.M.
+31st Jan, 2026.
+By selecting the appropriate category of award within the nomination form.
 For more than one award nomination, use the same form but select a different category of award within the online nomination form.
+Items marked with a star(*) are required for all awards.
+Late or incomplete applications will not be considered.
+The winners are chosen by independent and representative judging panels.
+Past winners of awards are ineligible for an award in the same category as their previous win.
+Below are the materials required:

 • The nominee’s relationship to the author,